ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ```

 6. Reconfigure and rerun the appropriate fitting script using the information from the residual analysis, if needed.

-Use the corresponding `delta13c` or `delta14c` scripts for the isotope records.

 When reproducing the paper results, first run the scripts in `scripts/fit/`  for the three IZO records (CO2, δ13CO2 and Δ14CO2) with the default configurations, and then generate paper-specific figures using the scripts in `scripts/additional_paper_figures/`.